exchgr/lovesong/README.md

-ArabNet Dubai 2013
+Node Pack
 ===

-This is a simple interface to Readmill created in 2 hours for the ArabNet developer competition.
+This is a simple skeleton for rapidly building a node.js application.